cahein/oui5lib/README.md

     grunt dist

 To add it to your component, copy the files of the 'dist' folder into your webapp root.
 Customize the 'oui5lib.json'.
-Rename one of the oui5lib files ('oui5lib.min.js' or 'oui5lib.concat.js') to 'oui5lib.js' and require it with
+Rename one of the oui5lib files ('oui5lib.min.js' or 'oui5lib.concat.js') to 'oui5lib.js' and require it in the Component.js with

-    jQuery.sap.require("oui5lib");
+    sap.ui.define([
+       ...
+       "oui5lib"
+    ], function(...) {
+       ...
+    });

 ## Tests

 For tests, please use the SpecRunner.html files in the 'webapp/test' and 'examples/domainObjects/test' folders.
+The tests are using the Jasmine Standalone package.
+To run the tests the files in the 'lib/jasmine-x.x.x/' folder of the [Jasmine Standalone package](https://github.com/jasmine/jasmine/releases) need to be copied into a 'jasmine' folder.

 ## TODO